 1) Practice acceptance and be compassionate with yourself

 First and foremost, practice acceptance.
 Bodies come in all shapes and sizes, and your body weight will change throughout your lifetime.
-The pandemic has been a challenging time for everyone, so be compassionate with yourself, particularly if you’re not as strict with processed food as usual.
-If you’re concerned about gaining weight during this time, remember that surviving and dealing with the pandemic has been a task in itself and you have done well in managing this challenging time – any weight gain is irrelevant, and you are amazing no matter what.
+The pandemic has been a challenging time for everyone, so be compassionate with yourself.
+If you’re concerned about gaining weight during this time, remember that surviving and dealing with the pandemic has been a task in itself and you have done well in managing this challenging time.
+This is not the time to be critical and overly focused on achieving your ideal weight.

 2) Keep fresh produce on hand

 Stock up on and wash fresh fruits and vegetables after you purchase them.
 Place them at the front of your fridge or have them in a bowl at your desk, so when you crave a snack or something sweet, the fruit and veggies are on hand and ready to eat.

 3) Don’t use food as a reward or to manage difficult feelings

 Many of us are experiencing a range of emotions during this time and some of us are experiencing deprivation in many forms, such as limited social interactions, pleasurable activities, or routines.
 Food can easily be regarded as a way to comfort ourselves because we feel so restricted in other ways.
 Find alternative rewards when you are experiencing a low mood day that doesn’t cause negative consequences like overeating or indulging in poor food choices.

 4) Discover new recipes and plan healthy dishes